MicrosoftDocs/azure-stack-docs/azure-managed-lustre/use-csi-driver-kubernetes.md

 - Load the correct Lustre client software onto the VM instances.
 - Specify the Azure Managed Lustre mount point, and propagate that information to the client pods.

 The Azure Managed Lustre CSI driver can automate the client software and mount tasks.
-The driver provides a CSI controller plugin as a deployment with two replicas, by default, and a CSI node plugin as a daemonset.
+The driver provides a CSI controller plugin as a deployment with two replicas, by default, and a CSI node plugin as a DaemonSet.
 You can change the number of replicas.

 ## Compatible Kubernetes versions